PaperMC/docs/docs/paper/dev/api/components.md

   "bold": true,
   "extra": [
     {
-      "text": "This is first child which is rendered after the parent", "underlined": true,
+      "text": "This is this first child, which is rendered after the parent", "underlined": true,
       "bold": false // This overrides the parent's "bold" value just for this component },